Who operates BHCs?

 Does the development of affordable housing, including bridge housing, increase crime and/or lower property values in nearby neighborhoods?

 There is no valid evidence to suggest affordable housing increases crime or negatively impacts property values.
 To the contrary, several studies have concluded that, in many cases, newly constructed affordable housing enhances surrounding communities.

-Will the pilot BHCs become permanent?
+Will the BHCs become permanent?

 It is currently anticipated that BHCs in the City will disband when AB 2176 sunsets in January 2022.
 However, if BHCs prove successful, then AB 2176 may be extended through state legislation.
 Additionally, BHC cabins and community buildings can be moved, giving the City the opportunity to use them for alternative purposes.

-Will drug testing be required?
+Is drug testing required?

-No. Drug testing will not be required at the pilot BHCs.
+No. Drug testing is not be required at the pilot BHCs.
 The BHC program does not require absolute sobriety but there are strict rules of behavior.
 If a resident's behavior violates the community guidelines, this could result in being removed from the community.
 Residents are not allowed to possess illegal drugs, manufacture drugs, or have drug paraphernalia on BHC property.
 Alcohol and marijuana are not allowed in common areas.